LaurelAnderson/Collab-canvas-app/README.md

 2. The computer hosting Server.java will need to run in separate IDE (recommend using IntelliJ)
 3. The second computer will require changing the socket to the ip of the first computer.
 On computer 1, open command line and enter ipconfig to get the IPv4 address.
 4. Enter this address into the second computer's MainActivity.java class on line 74
-5. On each computer, open and run a single client in Android Studio

-Now start the Server, start both emulators and have fun drawing!
+5. Now start the Server, start both emulators and have fun drawing!

 #### Workload distribution:
 ##### Laurel Anderson: